Publication Process

 Manuscripts must be submitted via our platform Publishing Manager, where authors will receive all the communications regarding the evaluation of their article.

-JOINTS operates a single-blind review process.
-All contributions will be initially evaluated by the Editor-in-Chief for suitability for the journal.
-Contributions deemed as suitable are subsequently sent to a minimum of two independent expert reviewers to assess the scientific quality of the manuscript.
+Contributions deemed suitable are subsequently sent to a minimum of two independent expert reviewers to assess the scientific quality of the manuscript.
 The journal usually recruits both internal and external reviewers for each article undergoing peer review.
 The Editor-in-Chief is responsible for the final decision regarding the rejection or acceptance of articles.
 Editors are not responsible for decisions regarding the rejection or acceptance of papers that they have written themselves or have been written by colleagues or family members or which relate to services or products in which the Editor has an interest.
 Such submissions will be subject to all of the journal’s usual procedures, with peer review usually handled by external reviewers and independently of the relevant Editors and their research groups.

-As 2 up to 4 expert peer reviewers are recruited by the Editor, they are asked to complete and submit their review report via Publishing Manager within 21 days.
+As 2 up to 4 expert peer reviewers are recruited by the Editor-in-Chief, and they are asked to complete and submit their review report via the Publishing Manager within 21 days.
 By using Publishing Manager, reviewers can also save their progress and decide to submit the final review report at a later stage.
 For more details on the peer review process, visit the page “Policies, Licensing and COI”.

-Revised submission
+Revised articles

 Authors must resubmit the revised version of their article as a unique Word document (.doc, .docx).
-Authors must revise their manuscript using a word processing program and mark the changes within the document by using red text or highlighting the revised text in yellow.
+Authors must revise their manuscripts using a word processing program and mark the changes within the document by using red text or highlighting the revised text in yellow.
 Authors must not use the “Track Changes” option in Microsoft Office documents to highlight the changes made in the revised version of their manuscript.
 Authors are also required to add continuous line numbering throughout the document to facilitate the review process.

 The revised version of the article must always be accompanied by a Word document containing the point-by-point response to reviewers’ comments.

 Authors must resubmit the revised version of their article within 2 months after the receipt of the complete report from our reviewers.
-Articles that are not resubmitted within 2 months after the receipt of the complete reviewer reports will be deemed as rejected.
+Articles that are not resubmitted within 2 months after the receipt of the complete reviewer reports will be deemed as withdrawn.
 However, authors can contact the Editorial Office at submission.joints@verduci.it if they need to request a deadline extension for the resubmission of the revised manuscript.

 After acceptance